 Top 10 Mobsters of All Time

-We decided to put it to public vote and see who you thought were the top 10 mobsters of all time.
-We had nearly 200 votes in which everyone could pick 10 mobsters from our hit list.
+We put it to public vote and asked NCS readers who they thought were the top 10 mobsters of all time.
+Nearly 200 votes were cast, with each voter able to pick 10 mobsters from our list.
+Here are the results — and the reasons why each man earned his place.

 1. Lucky Luciano